gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-inst-tracker

-Our goal is to count the number of committed instruction for our attached core, so we can listen to the `ppRetiredInsts` ProbePoint that already exists in the `BaseCPU` SimObject.
+Our goal is to count the number of committed instructions for our attached core so we can listen to the `ppRetiredInsts` ProbePoint that already exists in the `BaseCPU` SimObject.

 Let's look at the `ppRetiredInsts` ProbePoint a bit.
 It is a `PMU probe point` that as suggested in [src/cpu/base.hh](https://github.com/gem5/gem5/blob/stable/src/sim/probe/pmu.hh) that it will notify the listeners with a `uint64_t` variable.